phetsims/phet-info/doc/interactive-description-technical-guide.md

 PDOM versus the traditional rendering order of the scene graph.
 Each item in the list is ranked, such that you should start with item 1, and then if that doesn't work for your situation, try the next item down.

-NOTE: This list was created with a mindset of instrumenting a simulation with Interacitve Description.
-If a new sim is being created, then likely this list is irrelevant because the design process from the beginning will be focused on this feature and visual sim development together.

-1. In general, define the PDOM order for components.
+1. In general, define the PDOM order for components with `pdomOrder`.
 This makes it clear what the intended traversal order is and keeps it stable as changes are made to the sim.
 Often, rendering order needs to be different from PDOM order so for many components you cannot use the default children order.
 The exception to this is when you know that the order of children should always match the order of traversal.
-2. Add alternative input to the simulation, see if order is correct based on the scene graph structure.
+2. After adding alternative input to the simulation, see if order is correct based on the scene graph structure already in place.
 If not. . .
-3. use `setPDOMOrder` on local children, if not. . .
-4. Change z-order in the scene graph structure to get the order correct, if there is not an overriding constraint from the visible rendering order, if not. . .
+3. Change z-order in the scene graph structure to get the order correct, if there is not an overriding constraint from the visible rendering order, if not. . .
-5. Discuss with the design team to inform them the order is unnatural OR we may decide another order based on simplifying implementation--revise desired order. if not. . .
+4. Discuss with the design team to inform them the order is unnatural OR we may decide another order based on simplifying implementation--revise desired order. if not. . .
-6. use `setPDOMOrder` on children or descendants from the parent type (perhaps with local vars like `controlPanel.flashlight.button.label`).
-This is not recommended, and it most likely only needed for retrofitting sims with complicated ScreenView hierarchies.
+5. use `setPDOMOrder` on children or descendants from the parent type (perhaps with local vars like `controlPanel.flashlight.button.label`).
+This is not recommended, and it most likely only needed for retrofitting sims with complicated `ScreenView` hierarchies.

-If `setPDOMOrder` is needed on Nodes that are not descendants, then likely there is a structural issue that needs to be addressed fully, rather than hacked at by using `Node.setPDOMOrder`, although the setter will accept any `Node` in the scene graph.
+If `setPDOMOrder` is needed on Nodes that are not descendants, then likely there is a structural issue that needs to be addressed fully, rather than hacked at by using `Node.setPDOMOrder`.
+Although the setter will accept any `Node` in the scene graph, it is not the cleanest practice.

+NOTE: This list was created with a mindset of instrumenting a simulation with Interacitve Description.
+If a new sim is being created, then this list could be irrelevant because the design process from the beginning will be focused on this feature and visual sim development together.

 Please see `Node.setPDOMOrder` for more documentation and usage examples of `pdomOrder`.